mk7895/shanghai-stock-exchange-rdit/README.md

 project.
 No claim is made that a fresh clone can reproduce the paper without those licensed inputs.

-The thesis text and `new_reg1.do` appear to describe the pre/post event-window ordering differently.
 The submitted code is preserved unchanged, so anyone reusing the method should verify that convention against the intended research design.